Student Health Center

 DID YOU KNOW?

-**Appointments are STRONGLY ADVISED unless your problem warrants urgent care**
+**Appointments are STRONGLY ADVISED unless your concern is urgent**

-**Scheduling an appointment is the best way to minimize your waiting time**
+**Scheduling an appointment is the best way to minimize your wait time**

 **You can make your own appointments if you create a WEB PORTAL account (below)**

-**Same-day appointments become available at MIDNIGHT on the WEB PORTAL**
+**Same-day appointments become available on the WEB PORTAL after MIDNIGHT **

-**If you have an injury not involving the neck & without broken skin, call PT to schedule**
+**For injuries that do not involve the neck or broken skin, you should call PT to schedule**

 Tues: 9:00 a.m.-4:00 p.m.